fkie-cad/awesome-embedded-and-iot-security/readme.md

 If you want to start right away with your own analysis, you should give the [Analysis Frameworks](#analysis-frameworks) a try.
 They are easy to use and you do not need to be an expert to get first meaningful results.

+> *Items marked with :euro: are comercial products.*

 ## Contents

 - [Software Tools](#software-tools)